liesnikov/extensible-elaborator/abstract/main.md

 This code is also heavily used throughout the compiler: either as direct functions `leqType` when type-checking terms, `compareType` when type-checking applications, or as raised constraints `ValueCmp` and `SortCmp` from `equalTerm` while checking applications or definitions, `ValueCmpOnFace` from `equalTermOnFace` again while checking applications.
 This makes it sensitive towards changes and hard to maintain and debug.

-An example from Agda's conversion checker is the `compareAs` [function](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L146-L218) which provides type-direced unification and yet the vast majority of it is special cases for metavariables.
+An example from Agda's conversion checker is the `compareAs` [function](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L146-L218) which provides type-directed unification and yet the vast majority of it are special cases for metavariables.
 This function calls the `compareTerm'` [function](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L255-L386) which then calls the `compareAtom` [function](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L419-L675).
 Each of the above functions implements part of the "business logic" of the conversion checker with the total line count above 400 lines.
 But each of them contains a lot of code dealing with bookkeeping related to metavariables and constraints: they have to throw and catch exceptions, driving the control flow of the unification, compute blocking tags that determine when a postponed constraint is retried, and deal with cases where either or both of the sides equation or its type are either metavariables or the reduction is blocked on one.